Malignant narcissism: Proposal as a diagnosis

 Psychoanalyst Otto Kernberg first introduced his ideas on narcissistic personalities in 1970.
 At that time, he used the word "psychopathy" to describe a form of narcissistic personality that included antisocial and sadistic traits, but he did not yet use the term "malignant narcissism".
 He described the antisocial personality as fundamentally narcissistic and lacking morality, with a sadistic element that created, in essence, a sadistic psychopath.

 In 1984, Kernberg first proposed malignant narcissism as a psychiatric diagnosis.
 He described malignant narcissism as a syndrome characterized by a narcissistic personality disorder (NPD), antisocial features, paranoid traits, and egosyntonic aggression.
 Other symptoms may include an absence of conscience, a psychological need for power, and grandiosity.

+In November 2025, in an interview with Der Spiegel, Kernberg stated that, in his assessment, the president of the United States, Donald Trump, exhibits defining features of malignant narcissism in his political conduct, including grandiosity, aggression, vindictiveness, and a willingness to disregard moral constraints in order to prevail.

 As of 2025, malignant narcissism has not been included as a diagnostic category in any of the diagnostic manuals, such as the International Classification of Diseases (ICD) or the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-The conceptual framework for personality disorders in the ICD-11 – the latest edition of the ICD – does indeed not have any separate diagnoses for distinct personality disorders; rather, personality disorder itself is classified dimensionally based on severity, and can be specified by Prominent personality traits or patterns.
+The conceptual framework for personality disorders in the ICD-11 – the latest edition of the ICD – does indeed not have any separate diagnoses for distinct personality disorders; rather, personality disorder itself is classified dimensionally based on severity, and can be specified by prominent personality traits or patterns.
 The DSM-5 and DSM-5-TR have retained the categorical, polythetic personality disorder classification from the DSM-IV-TR.
 However, both also contain the Alternative DSM-5 Model for Personality Disorders, which contains its own conceptual model of NPD; for this diagnosis, the AMPD exemplifies additional antagonistic specifiers as in the case of "malignant narcissism".